ytoku/vizshhist/README.md

 editor = "/usr/bin/vim --cmd 'set fileencodings=utf-8'"
 ```

 If `editor` option is not set in the configuration file, vizshhist checks `VISUAL` and `EDITOR` environment variable.
-Moreover if these environment variables are not set, vizshhist uses `/usr/bin/editor`.
+Moreover if these environment variables are not set, vizshhist uses the first command found from the following list:  `/usr/bin/editor`, `/usr/bin/vi`, `/usr/bin/nano`.